-Students completing the Hypothetical Engineering program will score over 95% on a locally-developed Engineering examination.
+Students completing the Hypothetical Engineering program will score at least 95% on a locally-developed Engineering examination.

-Note: In this outcome statement only one measure can be used to evaluate the student's performance since this is what is specified in the statement.
+Note: For this outcome statement only one measure can be used to evaluate the student's performance because this is what is specified in the statement.

-• Example of an outcome statement that can be measured by several assessment methods:
+Example of an outcome statement that can be measured by several assessment methods:

-Students completing the Hypothetical Engineering program will demonstrate competence and the ability to apply engineering principles.
+Students completing the Hypothetical Engineering program will demonstrate competence in the application engineering principles.